 - If you want a vegetarian version, simply leave out the bacon and use vegetable broth instead of chicken broth.

 - For a vegan option, substitute the dairy products for their vegan counterparts.

-- If you’re looking for a little more spice, add in some red pepper flakes or hot sauce.
+- If you’re looking for more spice, add some red pepper flakes or hot sauce.

 - For extra veggies, stir in some frozen corn, bell pepper, or chopped green beans.

 - Add freshly chopped herbs for flavor, including parsley, chives, or rosemary.

 Storing: Cooled leftovers can be stored in an airtight container in the fridge for up to five days.

 Freezing: This soup can also be frozen for up to six months.
 Let the soup cool completely before transferring it to a freezer-safe container.
 When ready to eat, let it thaw overnight in the fridge before reheating.

 Reheating: Reheat individual portions in the microwave or reheat the entire pot on the stove over low heat.
 You may need to add a splash of half and half or water if it has become too thick.

 Yes, you can put raw potatoes in a slow cooker along with liquid to help steam them so they cook all the way through without drying out.